 For merit-based scholarships, your school or college grades and test results need to be significantly higher than average.
 Needs-based financial aid takes into account you and your family’s ability to pay tuition fees.

 Some universities offer full needs-based scholarships that cover any cost of tuition that your family cannot demonstrably pay, and only consider financial needs after you have already been accepted, rather than as a detail of your application.
-These universities include MIT, Harvard, Princeton, Yale, Dartmouth and Amherst College.
+These universities include the Massachusetts Institute of Technology, Harvard University, Princeton University, Yale University, Dartmouth College and Amherst College.

 Financial aid applications often require a College Scholarship Service (CSS) Profile Form and/or other documents to assess your financial need.
 This varies between universities so it is essential to check with the specific universities that you are applying to.